franchsli/whatsapp_clone_django/README.md

 - Redesign the login and register views (CSS).
 - Add chat wallpapers user CSS url for images and a JS color selector for colors.
 - Make the silence contact logic (booleand field [think it bro])
+- Implement something to use display_chat view to update the chat to every user (receivers and sender) if the chat is displayed. check websocket.js tools.create_message_html (line 453 at the date)

 ## Improvements